arsifal contains a number of special effects, such as the suspension of

 overburdened Master to undertake such a thoroughgoing revision at the eleventh hour was out of the question.
 I preferred to try my own solution.
 I ran

-I took the original to the Master.
+expectancy, I took the original to the Master.
 He look through the leaves, nodding affably, then said, 'Well, why not?
 It should work!
-Be off with you to the
+Be off with you to

-audience had the least suspicion at any of the performances that the score had been patched together by a back street cobbler plying his modest trade.
-Of
+the audience had the least suspicion at any of the performances that the score had been patched together by a back street cobbler plying his modest

 As it turns out, this is still not the entire story, for Wagner had expanded the transformation music earlier.
 Already in March 1881, Wagner had to return to